zzmic/punched-card-reader/README.md

 ->  Read end detected with an LED indicating absence of card ->  Notify card read end over serial
 ```

-## CAD
-We have created some preliminary CAD prototypes just to virtually explore the physical design of our system.
-These files, found in `.obj`, `.stl`, and `.f3z` formats, can be found in the respective folder according to their versions.

 ## Project Hierarchy
 ```